mobxjs/mobx/docs/refguide/observable.md

 The primary difference between `make(Auto)Observable` and `observable` is that the first one modifies the object you are passing in as first argument, while `observable` creates a _clone_ that is made observable.

 The second difference is that `observable` creates a `Proxy` object, to be able to trap future property additions in case you use the object as a dynamic lookup map.
-If the object you want to make observable has a regular structure where all members are known up-front, we recommend to use `makeObservable` as non proxied objects are a little faster, and they are easier to inspect in the debugger / `console.log`.
+If the object you want to make observable has a regular structure where all members are known up-front, we recommend to use `makeObservable` as non proxied objects are a little faster, and they are easier to inspect in the debugger and `console.log`.

-Because of that, `make(Auto)Observable` is the recommended API to use in for example factory functions.
+Because of that, `make(Auto)Observable` is the recommended API to use in factory functions.
 Note that it is possible to pass `{ proxy: false }` as an option to `observable` to get a non proxied clone.

 </details>